 “We had guest speakers in my Careers in Psychology class who would come in and talk to us about their jobs and I remember sitting in class, listening to each of them and, each time, I found myself thinking 'I'm in the right place.
 This is where I am supposed to be, I'm going to be happy in this field no matter what discipline I choose.'” – CWI Psychology Graduate

-Hands-on training and experience through peer mentoring and service learning
+Hands-on training and experience through peer mentoring and community engagement

 Development of scientific reading, writing, and research skills